Imaginus02/website-protech/demo/README.txt

 Todo Code:
-3 - Add a new page to the web App to see all registered code - J|T - OK 5 - Use the mobile App to send a POST a request to execute code - J|T 6 - Once a request is in the database we need to run it  --> Add a POST endpoint at /api/request - J|T 7 - Add Post and Update method to /api/users to be able to modify user profile - T 10 - Add a way to create new users and use them in Spring security - T 13 - Add a way to login as a student or as a professor (students without password) - T 14 - Add tests to make professors happy - J&T
+3 - Add a new page to the web App to see all registered code - J|T - OK 5 - Use the mobile App to send a POST a request to execute code - J|T 6 - Once a request is in the database we need to run it  --> Add a POST endpoint at /api/request - J|T - OK 7 - Add Post and Update method to /api/users to be able to modify user profile - T 10 - Add a way to create new users and use them in Spring security - T - OK 13 - Add a way to login as a student or as a professor (students without password) - T
+    --> In the /login/student remove the username case and pre-register "session" 14 - Add tests to make professors happy - J&T
 16 - Change the way InteractArduino works by making it accept code, and when we submit the code, a new instance of code should be created then passed to InteractArduino